 The Meadows Museum Student Collective (MMSC) develops ways to engage the SMU student body by planning, marketing, and facilitating creative projects at the Meadows Museum.
-By serving as the voice of the student body, the MMSC helps the museum become more accessible and welcoming to SMU students.
+By serving as the voice of the student body, the MMSC helps the museum become more accessible and welcoming to communities in Dallas.

 MMSC members earn $12/ hour for meeting sessions.
 SMU requires that students be paid via the SMU payroll system.
 If a student is ineligible to be paid via SMU payroll (due to enrollment, scholarship status, or other reasons), they may still apply to join the Meadows Museum Student Collective, but will forfeit the honorarium.

 The first 100 people to arrive get a limited-edition ARTafterDARK shirt designed by SMU student artist Andreina Rodriguez.

 Can you discover which member of Madrid’s high society stole the missing jewels?
 Scan the QR code to play Art Heist in the museum’s galleries.

 Play GRIS, one of Spain’s most celebrated and visually striking video games, on the big screen.